I copied a couple of images in my sketch book. The one on the left was drawn with a litho crayon and I tried the soap on the right.

 Here are my plates rolled up three times with etching ink.
 I wiped the plates with a clean wet rag between each roll.
 You can see than I almost completely lost the other mushroom I did with the soap.
 Finger prints will easily etch too.

 The printed result.
-I put the plate through my press but the video shows that is possible to print solely by rubbing with the back of a spoon.
+I put the plate through my press but the video shows that it is possible to print solely by rubbing with the back of a spoon.

 Close-up.
 You can see the wrinkles of the aluminum foil and I couldn't seem to "clean" my white spaces fully.